2019 Lahore bombing: Response and Investigation

+Aftermath

-Aftermath: The next day on Thursday May 9, 2019, police raided a building in Lahore’s Garhi Shahu area, arresting four suspects.
+The next day on Thursday May 9, 2019, police raided a building in Lahore's Garhi Shahu area, arresting four suspects.
 Officials said one of the arrested suspects was the rickshaw driver who transported the suicide bomber to Data Darbar.
 Then, on Friday May 10, 2019, a joint investigation team (JIT) was founded by the provincial government to further probe the incident.
 The team had the following five members: Mr. Sahaib Ashraf, a representative of the Pakistani intelligence bureau, an ISI (Inter-Services Intelligence) representative, a MI (Military Intelligence) representative, investigation officer Muhammud Khalid CTD (Counter Terrorism Department) Lahore(Tribune).
 Furthermore, many nearby countries released statements regarding the attack.
-For instance, Turkey’s Ministry of Foreign Affairs stated: “We are deeply saddened to hear that a terror attack targeting a police checkpoint at the entrance of a Sufi shrine in Lahore, capital of Punjab Province of Pakistan, resulted in many losses of lives including security officers and left many others wounded.
+For instance, Turkey's Ministry of Foreign Affairs stated: “We are deeply saddened to hear that a terror attack targeting a police checkpoint at the entrance of a Sufi shrine in Lahore, capital of Punjab Province of Pakistan, resulted in many losses of lives including security officers and left many others wounded.
 We condemn this heinous terrorist attack perpetrated at a religious site and wish Allah’s mercy upon those who lost their lives, speedy recovery to the wounded and convey our condolences to the friendly Government and the brotherly people of Pakistan.”